BogTheMudWing/Dreamspeaker/README.md

 ### `!voice <voice> <message>`

 Generate a file from a voice.
 Voices are stored in the `voices` folder.
 I've included the `dramatic` voice, which comes from a public-domain LibreVox audiobook.
+The reader's name is Martin Martin Geeson.

+### `!leave`

+Ask the bot to leave the voice channel.